 Read through the fine-print details below, and download the program handbook.
 Then gather your application materials and apply today!

-Howard Honors Biology students who are U.S. citizens or permanent residents are eligible to apply.
+Howard Honors Biology or Chemistry students who are U.S. citizens or permanent residents are eligible to apply.

 |Sophomore Fall||Application, Selection and Placement|

 |Sophomore Spring||Tele-Mentored Directed Readings I|

 |Junior Spring||Tele-Mentored Directed Readings III|

 |Senior Year||Presentation at science conference and honors thesis|